 - As with most "up" drinks, serving this in a chilled glass is highly recommended.
 Since cocktail glasses don't fit conveniently in the average freezer, you can give it a quick chill by placing a few ice cubes in the glass while you mix the drink.
 Simply discard them before straining.

-- Maker's Mark is a great choice for this cocktail, but other bourbons and even different styles of whiskey can add an interesting twist to its flavor.
+- Other styles of whiskey can add an interesting twist to the drink's flavor.